-Council Created Reserves Purpose of the Fund Opening Balance Deposits Expenditure Closing Balance Jul-19 \$000s \$000s \$000s Jun-20 \$000s Area of benefit reserves Public transport reserve Any funding surplus or deficit relating to the provision of public transport services is used only on subsequent public transport expenditure 13,104 330 (3,812) 9,622 Transport planning reserve Any funding surplus or deficit relating to the provision of public transport planning services is used only on subsequent 1,777 117 (502) 1,392 WREMO reserve public transport planning expenditure Contributions by other Local Authorities to run the WREMO 1,777 117 (302) 1,332 92 0 (45) 47 WRS reserve Any funding surplus or deficit relating to the Wellington Regional Strategy implementation is used only on 4.407 (500) 607 Catchment scheme reserves subsequent Wellington Regional Strategy expenditure Any funding surplus or deficit relating to the provision of flood protection and catchment management schemes is 1,187 0 (500) 687 used only on subsequent flood protection and catchment 5,814 249 (259) 5,804 Contingency reserves Environmental legal reserve To manage the variation in legal costs associated with resource consents and enforecement 117 0 117 Flood contingency reserves To help manage the costs for the repair of storm damage throughout the region.
-5,724 524 0 6,248 Rural fire reserve To help manage the costs of rural fire equipment.
-74 2 78 Special Reserves Election reserve To manage the variation in costs associated with the election cycle 257 55 (320) (8) Corporate systems reserve To manage the variation in costs associated with key IT infrastructure and software.
-2,347 538 (1,374) 1,510 Other reserve balances Rebudgets and other funds 5,135 682 (3,129) 2,686 Total Reserves - 35,628 2,498 (9,942) 28,184
+Council created reserves Purpose of the fund Opening balance Jul-19 \$'000 Deposits \$'000 Expenditure \$'000 Closing balance Jun-20 \$'000 Area of benefit reserve es Public transport reserve Any funding surplus or deficit relating to the provision of public transport services is used only on subsequent public transport expenditure 13,104 330 (3,812) 9,622 Transport planning reserve Any funding surplus or deficit relating to the provision of public transport planning services is used only on subsequent public transport planning expenditure 1,388 26 (502) 912 WREMO reserve Contributions by other Local Authorities to run the WREMO 92 - (45) 47 WRS reserve Any funding surplus or deficit relating to the Wellington Regional Strategy implementation is used only on subsequent Wellington Regional Strategy expenditure 1,187 - (500) 687 Catchment scheme reserves Any funding surplus or deficit relating to the provision of flood protection and catchment management schemes is used only on subsequent flood protection and catchment management expenditure 5,814 249 (259) 5,804 Contingency reserves Environmental legal reserve To manage the variation in legal costs associated with resource consents and enforcement 117 - - 117 Flood contingency reserves To help manage the costs for the repair of storm damage throughout the region.
+5,724 524 - 6,248 Rural fire reserve To help manage the costs of rural fire equipment.
+76 2 - 78 Special Reserves Election reserve To manage the variation in costs associated with the election cycle 316 55 (320) 51 Corporate systems reserve To manage the variation in costs associated with key IT infrastructure and software.
+2,347 538 (1,374) 1,511 Long term plan reserves To manage the variation in costs associated with the long term plan process 586 180 - 766 Other reserve balances Rebudgets and other funds 4,877 593 (3,129) 2,341 Total reserves 35,628 2,497 (9,941) 28,184

-Annual plan disclosure statement for year ending 30 June 2020
+Annual Plan disclosure statement for year ending 30 June 2020